Groups of smooth diffeomorphisms of Cantor sets embedded in a line: Groups without free subsemigroups on two generators

 Take a point $p_{1}$ in $(p-\alpha_{0},p) \cap K$.
 Let

 Observe that, necessarily, $p_{2}>p_{1}$: otherwise, the point $p_{2}$ would be fixed under any element of $S$ hence any element of $G_{1}$, in contradiction with the definition of $\alpha_{0}$.
-To define the set $K_{1}$, we need the following lemma.
+To define the subset $K_{1}$, we need the following lemma.